comfreakph/azuresqlmanager.mvc/README.md

 # azuresqlmanager.mvc
 Azure SQL Manager is a management portal for the developers to add thier own IP address to Azure SQL Server.
-No need to ask them what is thier IP address let them assign it!...
+No need to ask them what is their IP address let them assign it!...
 ================================================================================================================================

 How Do You Use It?